Portimão: Middle Ages

-In the 5th century, the Algarve was ruled by the Visigoths until the invasion of the Moors.
+In the 5th century, the Algarve was ruled by the Visigoths until the arrival of the Moors.
 It was during the Moorish occupation that the settlement changed to Burj Munt.
 The river and its ocean access to the ancient city of Shilb (Silves), then capital of the Arabian Algarve.

 Kingdom

 Along with Silves and Alvor, the small fishing centre in Portimão was reconquered in 1249 from the Arabs by Knights of the Order of Santiago and forcibly integrated into the fledgling Kingdom of Portugal, during the reign of Afonso III of Portugal.
+Due to the constant raids of pirates, the coastal area of Portimão was considered unsafe to live.

 Its geographic location created strong economic conditions to allow the region to prosper, eventually allowing Portimão to obtain the status of town in 1435.
 The inhabitants understood the necessity of constructing walls, in order to protect themselves from constant invasions.
 The construction of two forts, the Castle of São João (in Ferragudo) and the Fort of Santa Catarina (Portimão), protected the centre from attacks from pirates and privateers during this period.

 In Portimão, a major part of the commerce was accomplished across the sea.
 The transport across the Arade River was done across a boat that docked at the Largo de Barca.
 Until bridge and road was constructed, 400 years later, it was the only form of crossing the river.

 In 1453, King Afonso V of Portugal, under petition from several inhabitants in Portimão, authorized the founding of new settlement, which became the urbanized centre of Portimão (then named São Lourenço Barrosa).
 In 1476, Vila Nova de Portimão is donated by Afonso V of Portugal to his financial inspector, D. Gonçalo Vaz de Castelo Branco, remaining in the family until the 17th century.